bradford-hamilton/Ruby-On-Quails/guides/source/action_mailer_basics.md

 ```

 As you can see, you can generate mailers just like you use other generators with
-Rails.
+Quails.
 Mailers are conceptually similar to controllers, and so we get a mailer,
 a directory for views, and a test.

 If you didn't want to use a generator, you could create your own file inside of